Penecruz/VAICOMPRO-Community/README.md

 2. Backup your current VoiceAttack profile by clicking "More Profile Actions" (button right of the edit in VoiceAttack) and exporting your profile to a known location.

-3. Delete the VAICOMPRO folder in your VoiceAttack/Apps folder.
+3. Uninstall or Delete the VAICOMPRO folder in your VoiceAttack/Apps folder (If you used the MSI Installer, you will need to uninstall).

 4. Launch VoiceAttack and exit VoiceAttack.

-5. Unzip the contents of the zip file and move the VAICOMPRO folder into your VoiceAttack/Apps folder or run the msi installer.
+5. Run the MSI installer and follow the instructions or for manual install Unzip the contents of the zip file and move the VAICOMPRO folder into your VoiceAttack/Apps folder.

 6. Launch VoiceAttack and exit VoiceAttack.
 This generates the necessary file structure within the VAICOMPRO folder.
 If using the msi installer, drag the AIRIO and CHATTER dll files to the VAICOMPRO/Extensions folder.